| Installing

 motherboards will have a 133MHz FSB and a 266MHz bus speed between

 the processor and the RAM memory.
+Earlier

 Athlon processors (Thunderbirds) that use 100MHz FSB are marked